fen1xdown/TEKcamp-Bio/README.md

 ## ********************************************************

 Take a look in the assets folder of this repository for some sample design ideas to help spark your creativity.
 Feel free to use other designs as well.

+So, long story short, I'd like to do more with this but for right now I'll just put it on pause.